I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_unorderedpresentswapchain.md

 ## Members

+`hNtSwapChain`

+NT handle for the swapchain in this process.

 `bProducer`

 Indicates if producer or consumer.

-`hNtSwapChain`

-NT handle for the swapchain in this process.
+`PresentBufferIdx`

+Index of the buffer to present.

 `MetaDataSize`